-Fondren Library is accepting applications for the Summer 2022 semester.
+Fondren Library is accepting applications for the Fall 2022 semester.

 Acquisitions: Duties for student jobs includes opening boxes, sorting materials, light data entry, stamping and marking of microforms and books, tattletaping of books, and filing invoices.
 Hours: Monday-Friday, daytime job.
 Department contact: David Bynog, email@example.com

 Building Services & Door Security: Students staff the library entrances.
 Department contact: Norma Perez, firstname.lastname@example.org